amullinnix/CS8150AdvCompArch/README.md

 #### Q: When we victimize the block do we need to return the data?

 A: TBD

+#### Q: What are the subsequent requests for data to L1D for in the 2nd/3rd write scenario for?

+A: TBD
 ---
 ## General TODO Ideas
 Instead of putting TODOs everywhere, consider putting a few in here.